 Fire and smoke protective materials are often required to separate audiences from performance stages.
 Large, fire resistant fabric curtains have been used in these applications.
-These curtains are commonly referred to as "proscenium curtains".
+These curtains are recognized in the International Building Code (IBC) as "proscenium curtains".

 Most proscenium curtain designs are very different than rolling steel fire doors in that they do not coil, but rather fold, or are rigid frames covered with fabric.
 The curtain component is constructed with a tested fire resistant fabric, but the remaining components and rigging are not parted of a tested, listed or labeled assembly.
-Their design and construction is regulated by NFPA 80, Chapter 20 Fabric Fire Safety Curtains.